walkerle/react-hooks-dq-lifting-state/README.md

 ## 1. Toggle dark mode in the Header component

 Our `<Header>` component has a dark mode theme feature that can be enabled by clicking on the toggle.
-Get that working!
+In order to switch the dark mode theme for the header, you'll need to toggle the `darkMode` key in state from true to false.

 ## 2. Toggle dark mode throughout the application